NH AG: town moderators will make the call about postponing weekend meetings

-CONCORD -- Moderators who will run the plethora of town and school district meetings scheduled for this weekend have the power to postpone the meeting over fears of coronavirus spread, New Hampshire Attorney General Gordon MacDonald said on Friday.
+CONCORD — Moderators who will run the plethora of town and school district meetings scheduled for this weekend have the power to postpone them over fears of coronavirus spread, New Hampshire Attorney General Gordon MacDonald said on Friday.

-In a statement, MacDonald acknowledged that state officials have received questions about the meetings -- where budgets are set, ordinances are adopted, union contracts are ratified and other business takes place -- in light the coronavirus pandemic.
-MacDonald gave no hard and fast advice on whether meetings should go on, saying only that state law empowers moderators of town or school district meetings to decide whether they go forward.
+In a statement, MacDonald acknowledged that state officials have received questions about the meetings — where budgets are set, ordinances are adopted, union contracts are ratified and other business takes place — in light of the coronavirus pandemic.
+MacDonald gave no hard and fast advice on whether meetings should go on, saying only that state law empowers moderators of town or school district meetings to decide whether to hold them.

 “All communities having town meetings scheduled for (Saturday) have the ability and flexibility to postpone, based on their individual comfort levels,” Gov. Chris Sununu said in a statement.
 “The state does not have the authority to force communities to postpone or cancel.
 The state will work with any community that chooses to postpone (to) understand their options and address any issues that may arise.”

 Balloting took place on Tuesday, and some towns and school districts hold their meeting that day.
-But that was before Wednesday, when the World Health Organization declared a pandemic, prompting universities, athletic organizations and performing arts to canceled large gatherings.
+But that was before Wednesday, when the World Health Organization declared a pandemic, prompting universities, athletic organizations and performing arts facilities to cancel events for large gatherings.

-MacDonald cited state law governing town meetings, which said a moderator may postpone and reschedule a meeting due to an emergency, natural disaster or accident that may make the meeting unsafe.
-But any postponement must included the rescheduled time and place, and the moderator should use whatever means necessary to let citizens know about the postponement.
+MacDonald cited state law governing town meetings, which said a moderator may postpone and reschedule a meeting because of an emergency, natural disaster or accident that might make the meeting unsafe.
+Any postponement must include the rescheduled time and place, and the moderator should use whatever means necessary to let citizens know about the postponement.

 At a minimum, notice should be given on the town website, meeting place and other public areas, the memo said.

+The Hopkinton School District postponed its meeting until March 28, while Moultonborough postponed its school district and town meeting until April 18.

+In a statement, Hopkinton moderator James Newsom said he made the decision after consulting with the school board, superintendent, district attorney and local health officer.

-Meanwhile, the Hillsborough County town of Hollis announced that its meeting will take place as planned 10 a.m.
+“Please know, the annual meeting will need to be held soon in order to adopt a budget and act upon every article on the budget,” he wrote.The Hillsborough County town of Hollis announced that its meeting will take place as planned 10 a.m.
 Saturday at the Hollis-Brookline High School gymnasium.

-One reason: COVID-19 is expected to spread over the next several months, so town leaders said it would not seem prudent to postpone the meeting to a later date.
+One reason: COVID-19 is expected to spread over the next several months, so town leaders said it did not seem prudent to postpone the meeting to a later date.

 “Additionally, there are a number of articles on the warrant that require timely action so municipal operations are not interrupted,” the town said in a notice.